Updated on September 12th, 2022

-You can swallow it, but I don’t find it appealing.
+You can swallow the beeswax, but I don’t find it appealing.
 Just spit it out and grab another piece.

 Heat softens beeswax.
-Spreading comb honey on hot food (toast, pancakes, waffles, etc.) softens the wax making it more spreadable and easier to swallow.
+Putting comb honey on hot food (toast, pancakes, waffles, etc.) softens the wax making it more spreadable and easier to swallow.

 If you’re eating something not heated (like a cracker), just cut a very thin slice of honeycomb.
-Thin slices are easier to spread and contain less wax.
+Thin slices are easier to spread as they contain less wax.

 Once the honeycomb is spread, you’ll hardly notice the wax as you eat it.
-Feel free to add some cheese or jam or whatever you like to your honeycomb.
+Feel free to add some cheese or jam or whatever you like to your honeycomb cracker.

 Crush And Strain Honeycomb

-If you the wax not to your liking, you can extract the honey yourself by a crush and strain method.
+If eating beeswax is not to your liking, extract the honey yourself by a crush and strain method.

-When we cut up harvested honeycomb, some leftover odds and ends don’t make sense to save.
+When we cut up harvested honeycomb, some leftover chunks don’t make sense to save.

 Benefits Of Eating Honeycomb

-As the rawest form of honey (honey precisely as the bees made it), honeycomb contains all the material that processed honey eliminates.
+As the purest form of raw honey (honey precisely as the bees made it), honeycomb contains all the material that processed honey eliminates.
 Eating raw honey is the best way to obtain all the benefits

-Most mass-produced honey you find in stores has been heated, pasteurized, and filtered in a way that removes or destroys many of these components (pollen, propolis, royal jelly, etc.).
+Most mass-produced honey you find in stores has been heated, pasteurized, and filtered in a way that removes or destroys many components of raw honey such as pollen, propolis, and royal jelly.

 These various products of honey bees have multiple benefits as described in a recent research paper.
 (Source: Pasupuleti, Visweswara Rao et al. “Honey, Propolis, and Royal Jelly: A Comprehensive Review of Their Biological Actions and Health Benefits.”
 Oxidative medicine and cellular longevity vol. 2017 (2017): 1259510. doi:10.1155/2017/1259510).

-This research paper includes the following charts highlight some of the benefits of these hive products :
+This research paper includes the following charts highlighting some benefits of these hive products :